gguillotte/mdsrd5/LICENSING.md

 Open Game License v 1.0a Copyright 2000, Wizards of the Coast, Inc.

+System Reference Document Copyright 2000-2003, Wizards of the Coast, Inc.; Authors Jonathan Tweet, Monte Cook, Skip Williams, Rich Baker, Andy Collins, David Noonan, Rich Redman, Bruce R. Cordell, John D. Rateliff, Thomas Reid, James Wyatt, based on original material by E. Gary Gygax and Dave Arneson.

 System Reference Document 5.0 Copyright 2016, Wizards of the Coast, Inc.; Authors Mike Mearls, Jeremy Crawford, Chris Perkins, Rodney Thompson, Peter Lee, James Wyatt, Robert J. Schwalb, Bruce R. Cordell, Chris Sims, and Steve Townshend, based on original material by E. Gary Gygax and Dave Arneson.

 The Markdown SRD5 Copyright 2016, Garrett Guillotte.

 END OF LICENSE

-> If you note any errors with the game mechanics or content of this document, please let Wizards of the Coast know by emailing askdnd@wizards.com.
+> If you note any errors with the game mechanics of this document, please consult the [official System Reference Document](http://dnd.wizards.com/articles/features/systems-reference-document-srd).
 >
-> If you note any problems with the formatting or presentation of this document, please file an issue at <https://github.com/gguillotte/mdsrd5>.
+> If you note any problems with the formatting or presentation of this document, or identify protected content that should be removed, please file an issue at <https://github.com/gguillotte/mdsrd5>.